 If an addict receives multiple DUI or drug possession charges, they may be ordered to go to rehab.
 Often, an Asheville, NC court recognizes that an offender has an addiction problem.
 They know that jail isn’t going to help them.
 They believe that the addict will benefit from a drug rehab program.

-Statistics show that over 75% of people in drug rehab programs are there because some entity ordered it.
+Statistics show that over 75 percent of people in drug rehab programs are there because some entity ordered it.
 The court gave the order in some cases while Child Protective Services was responsible in some cases.
 Regardless of the reason, there is no reason to think that mandatory treatment doesn’t work.

 If an addict is pushed into a forced rehab, staff members treat them the same way they treat other patients.
 In Asheville, NC, they receive a medical detox and are given counseling.
 They are provided with nutrition counseling and often get one-on-one and group therapy.
 The odds of these programs working are the same no matter how the addict found the program.